diaviloai/Onedebrid/currentsprint.md

 before writing it: `SearchCoordinator.SearchState.Results` held a single `SearchResult` (and therefore a single `Media`), all the way down through `SearchMediaUseCase` and `MediaRepository.search()` to `SearchProvider` itself.
-A search can only ever match one title this way — wrong per UI_UX_Design.md's "Instant Search Results" (plural) and Provider_Architecture.md's Aggregator/Union strategy, which only makes sense if there's a list to merge.
+A search could only ever match one title this way — wrong per UI_UX_Design.md's "Instant Search Results" (plural) and Provider_Architecture.md's Aggregator/Union strategy, which only makes sense if there's a list to merge.
 Fixed bottom-up across five files, in